ritvikmath/jekyll-now/_posts/2017-5-15-Optimal_Med_School.md

 **We used this predictive model to suggest a course of action for prospective medical students based on their current standings.**
 {:center}

-To finish, we show a **much more fine grained table of values from the preditive model**.
+To finish, we show a **much more fine grained table of values from the predictive model**.

 <figure>
 <center>